Marshmallow root

 Overview

-Althaea officinalis, commonly called marshmallow root, is a gentle perennial herb treasured for its mucilaginous properties and naturally sweet taste.
+Althaea officinalis, commonly called marshmallow root, is a gentle perennial herb known for its mucilaginous properties and naturally sweet taste.

 Common name(s): Marshmallow plant, marsh mallow, white mallow, sweet weed, mallards, guimauve